I was blank for few seconds, didn't know what to do: Sindhu on second Olympic medal | Sports-Games

 Sindhu said coach Park Tae-sang's encouragement helped her to recover from the semifinal loss and claim the bronze for the country.

-''I went with the mindset that I have to give my 100 percent.''
+''I went with the mindset that I have to give my 100 percent and get that medal.''
 A lot of questions were raised when Sindhu decided to move out of the Pullela Gopichand Academy and train at the Gachibowli indoor stadium which had bigger halls similar to the venue here.

 Sindhu said it was one of the best decisions, especially since drift played a role during the Games at the Musashino Forest Plaza here.

-''Yeah, from the beginning there was no controversy ...
-We had this opportunity to play in conditions similar to Olympics, so from February we have been playing there, it has really helped us because drift played a big role and I learned a lot in Gachibowli, I learned to control the shuttle better.
+''Yeah, from the beginning there was no controversy, I mean, we had this opportunity to play in conditions similar to Olympics, so from February we have been playing there, it has really helped us because drift played a big role and I learned a lot in Gachibowli, I learned to control the shuttle better.

-''It had international courts with air conditioners, which was important.
-So I feel it was the best decision...We got used to different players from Suchitra Academy also. so it was important.''
+''It had international standard courts with air conditioners, which was important.
+So I feel it was the best decision...We also got used to different players from Suchitra Academy.
+It was important.

+''Badminton Association of India and Sports Authority of India have also been very supportive always.''
+Chinese Taipei's Tai Tzu has revealed that Sindhu's words of encouragement after the medal ceremony had left her in tears after she went down in the Olympics women's singles final.

+Asked about the gesture, Sindhu said: ''At the end of the day, when you play sports, you are opponents and you don't have that mercy but when the match is over you come back to normal friendship and that's what matters at the end of the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)